 After the possibility of extending the graveyard at St. Wilfrids Church was rejected in 1891, a meeting of rate-payers was held and seven were elected to serve as members of a Burial Board.
 The Board looked at several sites with the intention of buying the most suitable for use as a joint burial ground for the two parishes.
-In July 1892 they entered negotiations with Merton College and 4 acres, 3 roods and 28 perches of the current site was purchased in May 1893.
+In July 1892 they entered negotiations with Merton College and 4 acres, 3 roods and 28 perches of the current site was purchased on 10 May 1893 for £750.
+The Rector, Revd Charles Cruttwell was the chairman of the first Joint Burial Board.
 The first phase of the cemetery was consecrated in June 1893 and the first burial took place in August 1893 being Florence May Kimbell aged 4 years.

 The Lychgate was completed by Edward Mason between July and October 1894.